A View of Umm al-Fahem

 The cost of the Iftar meal is included.

-This year the trip to Umm al-Fahem will take place on August 5th.
+This year the trip to Umm al-Fahem will take place in July 2014.